HeterogeneousGL-SAN/dataset_recomm_repro/README.md

 ### Docker container
 To run HVGAE and BASE methods, you can rely on docker image.
 Specifically:

-First create the docker image with the following command:
+First, place inside `docker` folder and create the docker image with the following command:
 ```
 docker build -t repro_img:latest .
 ```